• Skip to primary navigation

 • Leftover holiday food?
 Use it up in this amazing Pot Roast Shepherd's Pie—so good, no one will know it's the remnants from last night's dinner... or, maybe they will, but they definitely won't be mad about it!

-• Chicken Pot Pie Skillet is made with yummy, soft biscuits, flavorful gravy, and comes together in just about 30 minutes—triple win!
+• Chicken Pot Pie Skillet is made with yummy, soft biscuits, and flavorful gravy, plus it comes together in just about 30 minutes—triple win!

 • With a Southern twist on traditional ingredients, peppery Smoked Sausage Shepherd's Pie is an easy meal full of fantastic flavor.